mraggi/discreture/README.md

 	sudo make install
 ```

 This will install everything under `/usr/local/` by default.
-If you wish to install to some other directory, replace the cmake .. above by `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/`.
+If you wish to install to some other directory, replace the cmake .. above by something like `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/`.

 There are three options: BUILD_EXAMPLES, BUILD_TESTS and BUILD_BENCHMARKS.
-To use discreture, you don't need to compile anything, but the examples are compiled by default.
+To use discreture you don't need to compile anything, but the examples are compiled by default.
+You can compile the examples by replacing the `cmake ..` part by:
+	`cmake .. -DBUILD_EXAMPLES=ON`

 # How to start using the library
 To use the library, after compiling, just add `#include <discreture.hpp>` to your project and make sure you are using -std=c++14.
 With the GCC compiler this can be done by compiling like this: `g++ -std=c++14 myfile.cpp`.
 If you wish to include only part of the library, one could do `#include <Discreture/Combinations.hpp>` for example.